SyriaOfficial Name: Syrian Arab Republic

 Foreigners who wish to stay 15 days or more in Syria must register with Syrian immigration authorities by their 15th day.
 Syrian-American men or American men of Syrian origin, even those born in the United States, may be subject to compulsory military service unless they receive a temporary or permanent exemption from a Syrian diplomatic mission abroad prior to their entry into Syria.
 Syria usually will not issue visas or residency permits to students wishing to study religion or Arabic in private religious institutions.
 For authoritative information concerning visas for study at private religious institutions, consult with the Embassy of Syria before you travel.
 (Please see the section on Special Circumstances below.)

-Syria charges a departure tax at its land and sea borders for all visitors except those on diplomatic passports.
-As of June 2011, the land/sea departure tax is 550 Syrian Pounds (~$12) for all visitors; however children under the age of 11 are exempt from paying the fee.
+Syria charges a departure tax at its land and sea borders for all visitors except those on diplomatic passports and children under the age of 11.

 The Syrian government rigidly enforces restrictions on prior travel to Israel, and does not allow persons with passports bearing Israeli visas or entry/exit stamps to enter the country.
 Likewise, the absence of entry stamps from a country adjacent to Israel, which the traveler has just visited, will cause Syrian immigration officials to refuse admittance.
 Overland entry into Syria directly from Israel is not possible.
 U.S. citizen travelers suspected of having traveled to Israel have been detained for questioning.